gramener/gramex-guide/filehandler/README.md

 handlers:
   FileHandler:
     ignore:
-      - '.*'          # Protect dot-files - they are usually meant to be hidden
+      - ".*" # Protect dot-files - they are usually meant to be hidden
-      - '*.git*'      # Protect .gitignore, .gitattributes, etc - they list filenames
+      - "*.git*" # Protect .gitignore, .gitattributes, etc - they list filenames
-      - '*.git/*'     # Protect all files under the .git/ repo - they have code history
+      - "*.git/*" # Protect all files under the .git/ repo - they have code history
-      - '*.yaml'      # Protect YAML files - they list all URLs
+      - "*.yaml" # Protect YAML files - they list all URLs
 ```

 You can customize this further for each handler via the `allow:` and `ignore:` configurations.